Azcapotzalco Mexico City, Mexico Travel Guide

 These parks invite you to unwind and reconnect with nature within Azcapotzalco's urban landscape.

-Beyond the well-known landmarks, Azcapotzalco harbors several hidden gems that have unique local charm and a connection to the borough's character.
+Beyond the well-known landmarks, Azcapotzalco harbors several hidden gems which have unique local charm and a connection to the borough's character.
 These spots are often missed by casual visitors.

 A small, charming plaza in Azcapotzalco's historic center.
 It gained its designation from unique ant sculptures.

 A playful nod to the borough's Nahuatl name, Azcapotzalco, meaning "in the place of the ant hills."
-A delightful spot for a brief rest.
+A pleasant spot for a brief rest.

 Discover evolving works that add color and commentary to the urban landscape in residential areas, showing contemporary local culture.